etienne-lms/optee_docs/architecture/porting_guidelines.rst

 The only function that actually does something there is the ``cpu_on`` function, the rest of them are stubbed.
 The main reason for that is because we think that how to suspend and resume is a device dependent thing.
-The code in OP-TEE is prepared so that callbacks etc from Trusted Firmware A will be routed to OP-TEE, but since the function(s) are just stubbed we will not do anything and just return.
+The code in OP-TEE is prepared so that callbacks etc from Trusted Firmware-A will be routed to OP-TEE, but since the function(s) are just stubbed we will not do anything and just return.
 In a real production device, you would probably want to save and restore CPU states, secure hardware IPs' registers and TZASC and other memory firewall